-Libreville City is the capital of Gabon.
+Libreville is the capital and largest city of Gabon in the northwestern province of Estuaire.
 Gabon's west coast faces the South Atlantic Ocean.
-North-west of Gabon is Equatorial Guinea; Cameroon is up north; Congo lies east of Gabon; while DRC is located south-east.
+The northwest of Gabon is Equatorial Guinea; Cameroon is up north; Congo lies east of Gabon, while DRC is located southeast.
 Cristal Mountains stretches along the northern part of the country.
-Ugooue River, Ngounie River, and Nyanga River among others, criss-cross the plains of Gabon.
+Ugooue River, Ngounie River, and Nyanga River, among others, criss-cross the plains of Gabon.
 Komo River opens to the ocean and passes through Libreville.

-Libreville is located in the north-western part of Gabon.
-It conveniently runs along the shores of the South Atlantic Ocean.
-Many important buildings are located at the city boulevard like the Presidential Palace, Museum of Art and Traditions, and Cultural American Center.
-Major city districts are known for something unique.
-The Quartier Louis area is known for its nightlife; Mont-Bouët and Nombakélé are busy commercial areas; Oloumi is an industrial area; Batterie IV and Lalala are residential areas; Glass district is where the first European settlements were built; Owendo is where the city's port and Trans-Gabon Railway stations are located.
+Libreville runs along the shores of the South Atlantic Ocean.
+Many important buildings are located at the city boulevard like the Presidential Palace, Museum of Art and Traditions and Cultural American Center.
+The Quartier Louis area is known for its nightlife.
+Mont-Bouët and Nombakélé are busy commercial areas.
+Oloumi is an industrial area; Batterie IV and Lalala are residential areas; Glass district is where the first European settlements were built; Owendo is where the city's port and Trans-Gabon Railway stations are located.

 Libreville experiences a tropical monsoon climate with a long wet and short dry season.
 The wet season stretches from September through May, with heavy to moderate rain.
 The dry season is from June through August, and Libreville remains cloudy even during the dry season.